Anas7k/Js-Projects/Calculator/README.md

 ## Introduction

-This project features a simple yet powerful calculator that can perform basic arithmetic operations.
+This project features a powerful calculator that can perform basic arithmetic operations.
 The calculator's interface is designed to be user-friendly and responsive, making it easy to use on any device.

 ## Features

 - **Basic Arithmetic Operations:** The calculator can handle addition, subtraction, multiplication, and division.
 - **Backspace Function:** Easily delete the last digit entered with the backspace button.
-- **Clear and All Clear Functions:** The clear button resets the current input, while the all-clear button resets the entire calculator.
+- **Active Colors on Touch:** Buttons change color when touched, providing visual feedback for user interactions.
+- **Commas in Numbers:** Numbers are formatted with commas (using the `en-US` locale) for better readability.
 - **Responsive Design:** The calculator is designed to be responsive, ensuring it looks great and functions well on all screen sizes.

 ## Technologies Used